Große Synagoge

 What should I wear?

-Dress comfortably and appropriately for the weather, considering the possibility of spending time outside while exploring the area.
+Dress comfortably and appropriately for the weather, as you may wish to explore the surrounding areas of Erfurt after visiting the site.